Leader Election via Unique Sink Orientation: Introduction

-Both chordal graphs and dismantlable graphs can be characterized by an ordering of their vertices.
-Chordal graphs admit an ordering called a simplicial elimination scheme, in which each vertex is adjacent to a clique of nodes that appear later in the ordering.
+The main focus of this paper is on dismantlable graphs.
+Dismantlable graphs are exactly the class of cop-win graphs in the classic Cops and Robbers game \cite{aigner1984cops,nowakowski1983vertex,quilliot1978jeux} and include well-structured families such as bridged~\cite{FaJa,SoCh} and Helly~\cite{BP-absolute,BaPr} graphs, which are known for their convexity and metric properties.
+As a warm-up, we consider two additional classes: trees (Section \ref{sec:trees}) and chordal graphs (Section \ref{sec:chordal}).
+Trees are particular chordal graphs, which in turn are particular dismantlable graphs.
+Both dismantlable and chordal graphs can be characterized by an ordering of their vertices.
+Chordal graphs admit an ordering called a simplicial order, in which each vertex is adjacent to a clique of nodes that appear later in the ordering.
 Similarly, dismantlable graphs admit a dismantling order, where each vertex $v$ has a neighbor that is adjacent to all other neighbors of $v$ appearing later in the ordering.
-Dismantlability, in particular, is a property shared by many important classes in metric graph theory, such as bridged \cite{FaJa,SoCh} and Helly graphs \cite{BP-absolute,BaPr}.
-In this work, we design certificates that take advantage of these orderings to define and locally verify an orientation of the edges incident to each node, ensuring that the graph contains a unique sink node, which we define to be the leader.